 It’s time to learn how secure your organization really is

 As time goes on, your organization is being held increasingly accountable for the performance of its cybersecurity program.
-In order to secure your valuable assets from threats throughout the digital ecosystem, you need to be able to continuously monitor for any gaps in your cybersecurity controls.
+In order to secure your valuable assets from threats throughout the digital ecosystem, you need to be able to monitor for any gaps in your cybersecurity using continuous controls monitoring.